 Years ago, as we began our sensory processing journey, I scoured the internet for an answer to the question: what are the signs of sensory issues?
-I discovered sensory checklists, a tool that guided me in identifying my sons’ sensory integration challenges.
+I discovered a checklist for sensory processing disorder, a tool that guided me in identifying my sons’ sensory integration challenges.

 Most importantly, though, it helped us find the appropriate professional to create a plan that matched my son’s developmental needs.
 Sensory processing disorder checklists are the perfect starting point for parents in determining a child’s sensory needs.

 What is Sensory Processing Disorder?